 • Roadtrek CS

-Each of these models is known for steady highway MPG and compact layouts that support everyday travel.
+Each of these models is known for steady highway MPG and compact layouts that support daily travel.

 Why Choose Class B?

-Class B vans reflect two Vansmith principles: innovative design and durable craftsmanship.
-Thoughtful layouts reduce wasted space, while lighter materials improve efficiency without sacrificing comfort.
+Class B vans reflect two Vansmith core ideas: smart design and strong build quality.
+Thoughtful layouts cut wasted space, while lighter parts improve fuel use without giving up comfort.

 Benefits include: